 The history of quarterbacks drafted by the New York Jets

 The New York Jets selected BYU’s Zach Wilson at the No. 2 spot of the 2021 NFL draft, a move that came with the familiar hopes of stropping what seems like a historical carousel at the position for Gang Green.
+And now, he’s headed to Denver as part of a trade with the Broncos — a less-than-great ending to his run with the Jets.

-Here’s a look back at the QBs the franchise also thought could help change the historical course….
+But this isn’t anything new; just look back at the QBs the franchise also thought could help change the historical course…

 1961: Howard Dyer